 All Tavern Challenges and Public Guild Challenges must comply with these rules as well.

-The Back Corner Guild is a free public space to discuss sensitive material or a single conversation for a long time, and it is carefully moderated.
+The Back Corner Guild is a free public space to discuss sensitive subjects, and it is carefully moderated.
+It is not a place for general discussions or conversations.
 The Public Space Guidelines still apply, as do all of the Terms and Conditions.
 Just because we are wearing long cloaks and clustering in a corner doesn't mean that anything goes!
 Now pass me that smoldering candle, will you?

 Trello serves as an open forum for suggestions and discussion of site features.
 Habitica is ruled by the people in the form of valiant contributors -- we all build the site together.
-Trello is the system that lends method to our madness.
+Trello lends structure to our system.
 Out of consideration for this, try your best to contain all your thoughts into one comment, instead of commenting many times in a row on the same card.
 If you think of something new, feel free to edit your original comments.
 Please, take pity on those of us who receive a notification for every new comment.
 Our inboxes can only withstand so much.

 All have their own guidelines outlined, and the Public Spaces rules apply.
 Users should avoid going off-topic in any of the boards or cards.
 Trust us, the boards get crowded enough as it is!
 Prolonged conversations should be moved to the Back Corner Guild.